Medically Reviewed by Katelyn J. Mock, US-Registered Dietician (R.D.)

 Nutrition After Gastric Sleeve Surgery

-Vitamin and mineral supplements are essential for bariatric surgery patients to prevent weak bones and fractures.
-They are important to build body tissues and muscles and provide you with energy.
+Vitamin and mineral supplements are essential for bariatric surgery patients to prevent weak bones and fractures and to build body tissues.

 The way you eat after surgery must be permanently changed.
 Initially, the volume of food to be consumed will be restricted to aid healing and, at the same time, provide essential nutrients.
 Below are some of the multivitamins which may be required:

 - The recommended protein intake: Women: 50–60 grams of protein.
 For men: 60–70 grams of protein

-- Tofu, creamy nut butters, and beans/legumes are good sources of proteins.
+- Tofu, beans/legumes are good sources of proteins.

 John Hopkins Medical Center recommends taking chewable mineral supplements containing iron (36mg), folic acid (800mcg) and thiamine (3mg) and 2 mg of copper along with selenium and zinc.